Combined Time Off

 - Employees accrue CTO each payday per information and limits on the chart that follows.
-CTO does not accrue during unpaid leaves or once an employee has reached his maximum accrual limit.
+CTO does not accrue during unpaid leaves or once an employee has reached the maximum accrual.

 - Employees (exempt and non-exempt) who work less than 12 months or have a pro-rated weekly schedule receive the appropriate accrual based on the months/hours scheduled to work; and CTO can only be used during the months in which the employee is scheduled.

 - When using CTO, non-exempt employees record hours used.
 Exempt employees should report CTO in half or full day increments to preserve exempt status.